abiemrzky/abiemrzky/README.md

 ### Hi, Welcome!
 You can see my name, on your left monitor.
 ---
-I'm a FrontEnd Developer. \n
+I'm a FrontEnd Developer. <br>
-Sometime i like to create a design, vector design.
+Sometime i like to create a design, vector design.<br>
-I like to explore about editing photo or video, editing.
+I like to explore about editing photo or video, editing.<br>
-All of thing's i do its so fun!
+All of thing's i do its so fun!<br>

 Want to know more about me ?
 Here my Social Media:
 - twitter   : [abiemrzky]([twitter])